joelschar/Teaching-HEIGVD-AIT-2015-Labo-Load-Balancing/README.md

 sticky session management.

 For that, you will have to play with docker a little bit more.
-You might want to consult the file `Docker quick reference.md` for some useful commands and hints.
+You might want to consult the file [Docker quick reference](Docker quick reference.md) for some useful commands and hints.

 **Deliverables:**